tapvt/cligpt/README.md

 ## Thanks for being here

-If you enjoyed this, you might like [GitGPT](https://github.com/Luanf/gitgpt) - to get suggestions for Git, altough CliGPT can work with Git commands as well.
+If you enjoyed this, you might like [GitGPT](https://github.com/Luanf/gitgpt) - to get suggestions for Git, although CliGPT can work with Git commands as well.